HomeArticlesHow ToHow to Calculate GPA

 Frequently Asked Questions

-The most common GPA scale is the unweighted 4.0 scale, where A = 4.0, B = 3.0, C = 2.0, D = 1.0, and F = 0.0, with plus/minus grades adding or subtracting 0.3 (e.g., A− = 3.7, B+ = 3.3).
-Weighted GPA scales, used for honors and AP/IB courses, can go above 4.0 (often up to 5.0) to reflect added course difficulty.
-Always check which scale your institution uses, since the same grades can produce different GPA numbers.
+The most common GPA scale is the unweighted 4.0 scale, where A = 4.0, B = 3.0, C = 2.0, D = 1.0, and F = 0.0, with plus/minus grades adding or subtracting 0.3 (A− = 3.7, B+ = 3.3, for example).
+Weighted GPA scales, used for honors and AP/IB courses, can go above 4.0, often up to 5.0, to reflect the added course difficulty.
+Check which scale your institution uses, since the same grades can produce different GPA numbers depending on it.

 A GPA calculator computes your overall grade point average across multiple courses weighted by credit hours, used for transcripts, academic standing, and applications.
-A grade calculator typically computes what score you need on a remaining exam or assignment to achieve a target final grade in a single course, based on the weighting of components already completed.
-Use the [GPA Calculator](/gpa-calculator-india/) for overall academic standing and the [Grade Calculator](/grade-calculator-india/) for single-course planning.
+A grade calculator typically computes what score you need on a remaining exam or assignment to hit a target final grade in a single course, based on the weighting of components already completed.
+Use the [GPA Calculator](/in/gpa-calculator/) for overall academic standing and the [Grade Calculator](/in/grade-calculator/) for single-course planning.

 Related Articles